The Phi-shaped CMO

 The CMO needs to work strongly to understand the dynamics of the markets and how the company is positioned to compete in the future.
-It can be to look at any shift in customer behavior, industry moves or meta trends to be aware of.
+It can be to look at any shift in customer behaviour, industry moves or meta trends to be aware of.
 It will allow the CMO to translate the DNA of the company to market relevance and at the same time work with internal stakeholders to ensure that customers experience the same brand in every channel.

 Not T but phi profile

 We often talk about T-profiles when developing individuals – but within marketing, maybe we need phi profiles instead.
 The CMO needs to have strong strategic marketing skills but also master more than one other.
 This naturally depends on the role as discussed earlier.
-However, if they are to stay more than three years in the role, the art of communicating with C-level and ability to drive cross collaboration is of utmost importance.
+However, if they are to stay more than three years in the role, the art of communicating with C-level and the ability to drive cross-collaboration is of utmost importance.

 You might consider that an important skill is the use of data and technology to support the future transformation of the modern marketing model.
 I would like to challenge that.